sr-murthy/continuedfractions/README.md

 ### Constructing Continued Fractions from Element Sequences

-Continued fractions can also be constructed from element sequences, using the `ContinuedFraction.from_elements()` class method, and as a subclass of `fractions.Fraction` all `ContinuedFraction` objects are fully operable as rational numbers, and including as negative rationals.
+Continued fractions can also be constructed from element sequences, using the `ContinuedFraction.from_elements()` class method.
+Because `ContinuedFraction` is a subclass of `fractions.Fraction` all `ContinuedFraction` objects are fully operable as rational numbers, including as negative rationals.
 ```python
 >>> cf_inverse = ContinuedFraction.from_elements(0, 3, 4, 12, 4)
 >>> cf_inverse